 Purpose is set to become what creates value for people as employees and consumers, as well as sparking loyalty to organizations and brands.
 It is also, we learn, not to be confused with merely supporting good causes — and actually much more about new insights into human psychology and deep needs we all have.
 (Think, more autonomy = more sense of purpose.)

 What does HR need to do?

 All these shifts have big implications for HR and talent management.
 There certainly is a need for new metrics on how to measure purpose’s success in the workplace (and Hurst has some key messages for leaders, especially not just tracking growth, but also relationships and impact — as he does for HR and what its opportunity is with purpose).

 The conversation stress-tests some of Hurst’s ideas against COVID, the gig economy, and other realities: deciding what’s real and what’s not can be tricky right now.
 Then, we ask the key question of the episode: how does purpose specifically connect to workplace learning?
 This requires a shift in organizational mindsets away from command-and-control thinking and the idea of optimizing human “resources” towards helping people as human beings.

 The purpose bottom-line for Learning & Development as a practice

-You can tune in to the conversation from any of your favorite podcast apps or subscribe to our newsletter, where we will summarize the key takeaways for learning leaders, and give you access to exclusive content, transcripts, related links, and more.
+You can tune in to the conversation from any of your favorite podcast apps or subscribe to our newsletter, where we will summarize the key takeaways on thought leadership for learning leaders, and give you access to exclusive content, transcripts, related links, and more.